Accelerated first-order methods for a class of semidefinite programs: Algorithms for strongly convex QMMPs

 \section{Algorithms for strongly convex QMMPs}

 In this section, we describe and analyze an accelerated first-order method (FOM) for solving strongly convex QMMPs.
-While we will apply this algorithm to problems arising from the application of \cref{thm:strong_convex_reform}, the algorithms from this section can handle \emph{general} strongly convex QMMPs.
+While we will apply this algorithm to problems arising from the application of \cref{thm:strong_convex_reform}, the algorithms from this section can handle \emph{general} strongly convex QMMPs or general strongly convex minimax problems given an inaccurate \emph{prox-map} oracle (see \cref{def:prox_map} below).

+\begin{remark} As in \cref{sec:strongly_convex_reform}, we will assume throughout these sections that $W$ corresponds to the first $(n-k)$ coordinate subspace of $\R^n$.
+When going from the coordinate subspace setting to the general setting, we will need to make changes to the definitions of $A(\gamma)$ and $B(\gamma)$ as described in \cref{rem:coordinate_to_general_submatrix_to_restrictions}.
+We will additionally need to make minor modifications to the algorithms presented below.
+As we will see, the algorithms in the coordinate subspace setting only require access to $A(\gamma)$ and $B(\gamma)$ via the following operations: First, given $\gamma\in\R^m$ and $X\in\R^{(n-k)\by k}$, we need to be able to form $A(\gamma)X\in\R^{(n-k)\by k}$.
+Second, given $\gamma\in\R^m$, we need to be able to evaluate $B(\gamma)\in \R^{(n-k)\by k}$.
+To adapt these algorithms to the general setting, we will require access to an ordered orthonormal basis $\cB\in \R^{n\by k}$ of $W^\perp$ and the orthogonal projection operator onto $W$, denoted $\Pi_W$.
+Then, the two operations above are replaced by